rust-lang/rustc-perf/collector/benchmarks/README.md

   Firefox.
 - **futures**: A futures implementation.
 Used by many Rust programs.
 - **helloworld**: A trivial program.
 Gives a lower bound on compile time.
+- **hyper-2**: A fairly large crate.
+Utilizes async/await, and used by many Rust programs.
 - **piston-image**: A modular game engine.
 An interesting Rust program.
 - **regex**: A regular expression parser.
 Used by many Rust programs.
 - **ripgrep**: A line-oriented search tool.
 A widely-used utility.